-FAÇADE FESTIVAL 2017 is a visually stunning week-long public art project and cultural event kicking off the fall season.
-From September 4th to September 10th, 2017, ten contemporary Canadian artists will spectacularly transform the Georgia Street façade of the Vancouver Art Gallery.
+FAÇADE FESTIVAL 2017 was a visually stunning week-long public art project and cultural event kicking off the fall season.
+From September 4th to September 10th, 2017, ten contemporary Canadian artists spectacularly transformed the Georgia Street façade of the Vancouver Art Gallery.

-FAÇADE FESTIVAL 2017 presents ten strikingly innovative site-specific artworks to be projected directly onto the Georgia Street façade of the Vancouver Art Gallery’s iconic architecture.
-With its biggest lineup yet, FAÇADE FESTIVAL 2017, showcases artists Diyan Achjadi, Fiona Ackerman, Scott Billings, Annie Briard, Shawn Hunt, James Nizam, Luke Ramsey, Evann Siebens, Ben Skinner, and Paul Wong.
+FAÇADE FESTIVAL 2017 presented ten strikingly innovative site-specific artworks which were projected directly onto the Georgia Street façade of the Vancouver Art Gallery’s iconic architecture.
+With it's biggest lineup yet, FAÇADE FESTIVAL 2017, showcased artists Diyan Achjadi, Fiona Ackerman, Scott Billings, Annie Briard, Shawn Hunt, James Nizam, Luke Ramsey, Evann Siebens, Ben Skinner, and Paul Wong.

-Projections will take place from 7:30 PM to midnight between September 4th and September 10th.
-Works by two different artists will be premiered each night from September 4th to 8th, while on September 9th, the public will have the chance to discover all of the featured artists’ works.
-The Grand Finale event will take place on the evening of September 10th, kicking off at 7:30pm with a special projection-mapping presentation titled Contradistinction by Go2 Productions.
+Projections will took place from 7:30 PM to midnight between September 4th and September 10th.
+Works by two different artists were premiered each night from September 4th to 8th, while on September 9th, the public had the chance to discover all of the featured artists’ works.
+The Grand Finale event took place on the evening of September 10th, kicking off at 7:30pm with a special projection-mapping presentation titled Contradistinction by Go2 Productions.

-Contradistinction will use contrasting 3D graphics, precisely-mapped manipulations, and depth illusions to transform the Vancouver Art Gallery into a playground of light and kaleidoscopic movements.
-Playing with the building’s structural outline, Go2's team of constraint-breakers will be pushing the limits of digital art, technology and soundscape for a mind-melting spectacle of cross-genre artistic expression.
-An encore of all artists’ works throughout the final evening will be shown as well.
+Contradistinction used contrasting 3D graphics, precisely-mapped manipulations, and depth illusions to transform the Vancouver Art Gallery into a playground of light and kaleidoscopic movements.
+Playing with the building’s structural outline, Go2's team of constraint-breakers pushed the limits of digital art, technology and soundscape for a mind-melting spectacle of cross-genre artistic expression.
+An encore of all artists’ works throughout the final evening were shown as well.

 Originally from Montreal, Fiona Ackerman is a painter living and working in Vancouver, BC.
 Since receiving a BFA from ECIUD in 2002, she her painting practice has been explorative in style, a balance between loose, expressionist painting and precise, meticulous editing and composing.
 Inspired by Michael Foucault’s concept of Heterotopian space, she sees the canvas as a kind of mirror, where a reflection of the subject, and a complete inversion can co-exist.
 She exhibits her recent work exploring artist’ studios, and artificial gardens in across Canada and in Germany.